John-Lluch/SWRevealViewController/README.md

 A UIViewController subclass for revealing a rear (left and/or right) view controller behind a front controller, inspired by the Facebook app, done right!

+## IMPORTANT NOTE: Upgrading to SWRevealViewController version 2.0

+* Dropped support for iOS6 and earlier.
+This version will only work on iOS7

+* The method `setFrontViewController:animated:` does no longer behave as previously.
+Particularly, it does not perform a full reveal animation.
+Instead it 		  		just replaces the frontViewController at its current position with optional animation.
+Use the new `pushFrontViewController:animated:` method as a replacement of your previous `setFrontViewController:animated:` calls.

+* Added support for animated replacement of child controllers.
+The methods `setRearViewController`, `setFrontViewController`, `setRightViewController` now all have animated versions.
+The default animation is a Cross Dissolve effect.
+You can set the duration of the view controller replacement animation with `replaceViewAnimationDuration`

+* You can create custom viewController transition animations by implementing the UIViewControllerAnimatedTransitioning protocol.

+* Added the following new delegate methods
+    - (void)revealController:(SWRevealViewController *)revealController willAddViewController:(UIViewController *)viewController     forOperation:(SWRevealControllerOperation)operation animated:(BOOL)animated;
+    - (void)revealController:(SWRevealViewController *)revealController didAddViewController:(UIViewController *)viewController forOperation:(SWRevealControllerOperation)operation animated:(BOOL)animated;
+- (id<UIViewControllerAnimatedTransitioning>)revealController:(SWRevealViewController *)revealController
+    animationControllerForOperation:(SWRevealControllerOperation)operation fromViewController:(UIViewController *)fromVC toViewController:(UIViewController *)toVC;

+* The examples have been updated to demonstrate the new features.
+All animated calls to of setFrontViewController:animated: have been replaced by pushFrontViewController:animated:
+The RevealControllerProject example implements a custom Animation Controller performing a slide up transition on the rightViewController.
+The RevealControllerProject3 example uses the default Cross Dissolve animation to set the Front Controller.

 ## Features

 * A Reveal view controller implemented using view controller containment.
+* Support for custom viewController transition animations through UIViewControllerAnimatedTransitioning protocol
 * API easier than a UINavigationController.
 * Support for any combination of left/right rear controllers.
 * Correct handling of appearance methods on its child controllers that you can rely on.